 The average household income in Lansing is $50,942 with a poverty rate of 26.10%.
 The median rental costs in recent years comes to $807 per month, and the median house value is $80,000.
 The median age in Lansing is 32.4 years, 31.3 years for males, and 33.6 years for females.
 For every 100 females there are 92.2 males.

 Lansing is a city located in the state of Michigan.
-It is primarily located in Ingham County, but areas are also located in Clinton County and Eaton County.
+It is located primarily in Ingham County, but some areas are located in Clinton County and Eaton County.
 Lansing is also Michigan’s state capital, and it is the fifth largest city in the state by population.
 It is the only state capital that is not a county seat.
-According to the most recent estimates from the U.S. Census Bureau, Lansing’s population is 116,020.

 Lansing Population Growth